chewepe/VHDLEncryptionProject/XTEA_VHDL/README.txt

 ensuring that the result matches the initial plaintext input.
 These keys and data blocks are defined by the signals xtea_keys and input_data_array, and can be added to by increasing the constant num_keys and adding new key/data pairs to the initialiser lists for the xtea_keys and input_data_array signals.
+The testbench can be run with the provided script using the command vsim -do test_script_xtea.tcl

 Hardware implementation:
 According to Quartus Prime analysis tools, maximum achievable frequency for the design is 125.6 MHz using a worst-case four corner analysis, which is